-To complete an End of Grant Monitoring Form.
+- To complete and return an End of Grant Form.
 This report will enable us to learn more about the impact and benefit of our grants and helps us to improve our grant-making.

-To allow the YAS to share details of the work on the YAS website, social media and promotional material.
-If you have any photographs, leaflets or press cuttings, please email them to [email protected].
-We would also expect the recipient to publicise the grant and the project and to acknowledge the YAS support.
+- To allow the YAS to share details of the project on the YAS website, social media and promotional material.
+If you have any photographs, leaflets or press cuttings, please email them to [email protected] We would also expect the recipient to publicise the grant and the project and to acknowledge the YAS support.

 Guidelines for Applicants

-Applicants for all of our grants must show how the grant will help us to achieve our charitable objectives.
+Applicants must demonstrate how the grant will help YAS to achieve its charitable objectives.

 a) For individuals